zoo architecture, zoo madrid

 It's twice an illusion in that people think they are seeing animals in their natural state and animals, most of whom are zoo-born, think that they are at home.

-In In the 1960s, Snowdon, Price and Newby tried to make the Snowdon Aviary in the London Zoo invisible.
-The complex tetrahedral aluminum exhibit itself looks like a lightweight bird covered with a giant net skin tensioned by cables.
-The transparent net blends the outside with the inside as if the aviary may not look like an exhibit, does not exist at all.
+In the 1960s, Snowdon, Price and Newby tried to make the Snowdon Aviary in the London Zoo invisible.
+The complex tetrahedral aluminium exhibit itself looks like a lightweight bird covered with a giant net skin tensioned by cables.
+The transparent net blends the outside with the inside as if the aviary may not look like an exhibit, and does not exist at all.